JeffHing/angular-width-query/README.md

 # AngularWidthQuery

 AngularWidthQuery is a set of directives which applies HTML classes to elements based upon a container element's width.

-It was created to support fluid layouts in situations where the container element's width changes due to the user opening and closing other panels in the UI.
+It was created to support the fluid layout of a container's elements as its width changed due to the opening and closing of other panels in the UI.

-AngularWidthQuery is a substitute for CSS media queries which applies CSS rules based upon the screen width, rather than an element's width.
+It replaces the need for CSS media queries in situations where the container element's width determines the layout, rather than the screen width.

 ## Table of Contents